 - The rotavirus vaccine is commonly called Rotarix®.

-If your baby/pēpi has already had rotavirus gastroenteritis, they should still receive the full course of immunisation because it will provide better protection against getting rotavirus again.
+If your baby/pēpi has already had rotavirus gastroenteritis, they should still receive the full course of immunisation because it'll provide better protection against getting rotavirus again.

 The rotavirus vaccine is given as 2 doses when babies are 6 weeks and 3 months.